-20 years ago I lived with a Palestinian family when September 11th happened.
-It was at their dinner table of traditional food that laughter and sometimes tears would solidify our connection to our Indigenous struggles.
+20 years ago I lived with a Palestinian family when 9/11 happened.
+It was at their dinner table of traditional food that laughter and sometimes tears would solidify our shared Indigenous struggles.
 It was at that very table where I was told the story of Faris Odeh, a young teenage boy who was immortalized in the pantheon of Palestinian martyrs alongside hundreds of thousands of others such as Muhammad Al-Durrah.

-Fast forward to today and many movements under my belt later, I heard about a small Jewish group protesting the genocide in Gaza through a small sign on a wall along one of the busiest roads in Santa Fe.
+Fast forward 20 years and many movements under my belt later.
+I heard about a small Jewish group protesting the genocide in Palestine through a small city-approved sign on a wall along one of the busiest roads in Santa Fe, New Mexico.
 This particular route along the wall leads up to some of the most famous museums and galleries of Native “fine art” that Santa Fe is known for.

-For almost 5 years this human rights group has had its sign defaced, destroyed and even cut into by the knives of local zionists that exist prominently in Santa Fe not realizing they also profit and live on stolen land here too.
-Cameras caught these brave apartheid advocates defacing images of Palestinian children under the cover of night attempting to erase the pleas for their basic human rights to exist in their homeland.
+For almost 5 years this Palestinian human rights group has had its sign defaced, destroyed and even cut into by the knives of local zionists.
+These uneducated racists do not realize they live and profit from occupying Indigenous stolen land here too.
+Cameras have caught these apartheid advocates defacing images of Palestinian children under the cover of the night.

-For all the Santa Fean racists who took knives to the images of Indigenous children in these signs, it is clear these poisoned apples did not fall far from the proverbial hanging tree in terms of historical westward expansion.
-These actions are an extension of their own family’s colonial genocidal heritage and legacy on this continent.
+For all the Santa Feans who took knives to the images of Indigenous children, it is clear these poisoned apples did not fall far from their family’s proverbial hanging tree in terms of westward expansion.
+These actions are an extension of their own genocidal heritage and legacy on this continent.

-The decision to intervene with virtually indestructible installations on adobe walls, which are similar to Palestinian walls, was an easy one.
-Street Art never has and never will ask for permission so these installations are in direct opposition to the city of Santa Fe and its homogenized upper-class institutions.
+Intervening with street art installations on adobe walls, which are similar to Palestinian walls, was an easy one.
+Street Art never has, and never will ask for permission so these installations are in direct opposition to the city of Santa Fe and its homogenized upper-class art institutions.

-These wheatpaste installations of the Palestinian struggle and some of its martyrs was expanded to utilize the whole 150 ft long adobe wall instead of being relegated to the 4 ft sign space allocated by the city of Santa Fe.
-There are so many intersectional analogies in terms of the wall itself, the location and the shared Indigenous history so I wanted to make sure these stories were told in a real life-sized fashion.
+These wheatpaste installations were expanded to utilize the whole 150 ft long adobe wall instead of being relegated to the 4 ft sign space allocated by the city of Santa Fe.
+There are so many intersectional analogies in terms of the wall itself, the location and the shared Indigenous history so I wanted to make sure these stories of colonial terror were told in a life-sized fashion.

-This project required living with these images and their stories for weeks on end in order to shed light on this ongoing genocide of Palestinians.
-In some cases, this included taking grainy videos from 20 years ago and enhancing them through different programs so that the terror of the victim’s last moments could accurately be displayed.
-The city of Santa Fe and its local racist have continually tried to erase Indigenous stuggle in Palestine but its citizens needed to be educated about what is really happening in Bethlehem currently especially during the holiday season which is when this installaion was deployed.
+This project required living with these images and their associated stories for weeks on end in order to shed light on the ongoing genocide of Palestinians.
+In some cases, this included taking grainy videos from 20 years ago and enhancing them through different programs so that the terror of the victim’s last moments could accurately be conveyed.

-It was during these weeks of creating this project that I learned more about Faris Odeh.
+It was during the cold December weeks of creating this project that I learned more about Faris Odeh.
 The boy vs. tank.
 The David vs. Goliath.
-The images that never left my head.
+The image of Indigenous struggle which never left my head after all these years.
 I always knew I would do something for him but I never knew what that would be until this opportunity came along.

-Faris would skip school to target state-of-the-art U.S. tanks bought by the Israeli Defense Forces (IDF) to kill his people and destroy the homes in Gaza.
-His mother would plead with him to not skip school.
-Despite being locked in his room as punishment for doing so, he would escape through his window and climb down drains to be back out on the streets resisting – with his stones.
+Faris Odeh would skip school to target state-of-the-art U.S. tanks bought by the Israeli Defense Forces (IDF) to kill his people and destroy Gaza.
+His mother knowing this would plead with him to not skip school.
+Even when locked in his room as punishment for truancy, he would escape through his bedroom window and climb down drains to be back out on the streets resisting – with stones.

-What resonated more than anything was when his mother recalled of Faris, “It wasn’t the fame he loved,” she said.
+What resonated with me more than anything was when his mother recalled of Faris, “It wasn’t the fame he loved,” she said.
 “In fact, he’d run away from the cameras.”
-She begged, “Okay, you want to throw stones?
+She begged of him, “Okay, you want to throw stones?
 Fine.
 But at least hide behind something!
 Why do you have to be at the very front, even farther up than the older kids?”
-And he told her, “I’m not afraid.”.
+He told her, “I am not afraid”.

-10 days after this famous photo was taken, it would be this very tank that would ultimately take his life when he was shot in the neck from it.
-He lay there bleeding out for over an hour with medics not being able to respond because the US tank stood over his body preventing help.
+10 days after this famous photo was taken, it would be this tank that would ultimately take his life.
+He was shot in the neck by an IDF soldier from it.
+He laid there bleeding out for over an hour with medics not being able to respond because the US tank stood over his body preventing any help until he died.

-This was an emotion-filled project not only from Faris’s story but the many others during this project, especially when unrolling these life-size printed images for the first time and seeing Muhammad al-Durrah – the little boy crouched behind his father in what was his last moments on Earth.
+This was an emotion-filled project not only from Faris’s story but the many others during this project, especially when unrolling these life-size printed images for the first time and seeing Muhammad al-Durrah.
+The Palestinian boy crouched behind his father in what was his last moment on Earth.